-For Bahour, the solution to those political and economic problems that emerge in the context where the open market is an ideological illusion is only going to come from a political process that serves the people and economy broadly conceived, as well as through a functioning, non-constricted open market that can only emerge with the end of the occupation and the many types of barriers Israel imposes (to economic growth and otherwise).
+For Bahour, political and economic problems emerge in a context where the open market is an illusion.
+And these problems will only be solved by a political process serving the people and the economy, and through the establishment of a functioning, non-constricted open market.
+That market can only emerge with the end of the occupation and an end to the many types of barriers Israel imposes to economic growth and otherwise.

 The point here—that the ways that accumulation and growth happen is a consequence of the occupation rather than a contradiction to it—is necessary for an adequate understanding of whether there may, or may not, be a bubble in Ramallah.

 Raja Khalidi and Sobhi Samour take a different approach, arguing that the so-called state building project enables several unwelcome political realities.
 It encourages (1) an artificial, or ideological, separation between economics and politics, (2) acquiescence to the occupation, and (3) the integration of neoliberal discourse into Palestinian political language.